Table of Contents

 -

-How do you assess the technical excellence in your project and what metrics/evidence is this based on?
+How do you assess the technical excellence in your project

 -